Vermont Hummingbird Migration: 3 Awesome Travelers

 How Long Do Vermont Hummingbirds Stay in the State?

-Vermont hummingbirds stay in the state for at least four months.
+Vermont hummingbirds stay in the state for at least six months.

 No hummingbird species live in Vermont year-round.